As you probably know, there are two Mongolias: Inner Mongolia, which is a part of China, and Outer Mongolia, also known as the Republic of Mongolia.

 Arrival at Hohhot train station.
 We’ll check in at the hotel and then head out the explore the city’s nightlife.

 Overnight in Hohhot

-Then, we’ll head to the old city of Hothot, there, we’ll have time to explore the old mongolian style buildings and temples but also try some mongolian delicacies for lunch.
+Then, we’ll head to the old city of Hohhot, there, we’ll have time to explore the old Mongolian style buildings and temples but also try some Mongolian delicacies for lunch.

 Early morning arrival in Erlian, a weird border town of Inner Mongolia which tried to become a tourist attraction by promoting dinosaurs.
 Fossils have been found here.